by Suzanne Grosser

 If you have a dog, you will exercise.
 I frequently don’t feel like that 5:00 am walk.
 Yes, I know should, but I could easily talk myself out of it.
 Then my dogs start jumping around, excited because it’s time!
 How can I resist their enthusiasm?
 So we go, and I do feel better.
 Like Mickey, I have to thank my dogs for that.

-Pets are not a cure for PTSD, or high blood pressure or high cholesterol or laziness.
+Pets are not a cure for PTSD, or high blood pressure or high cholesterol.
 If you do not currently have a pet, I definitely don’t recommend you go out and get one to heal your PTSD.
 That puppy is cute, but you have enough going on in your life without adding a puddle machine to your household.
 Training takes time and patience.

 A dog or a cat is a twenty-year commitment.
 If you don’t see yourself as a pet owner in 10 or 15 years, don’t become a pet owner today.
 But once you have made that commitment, you will be part of one the most rewarding relationships of your life.